Our Perimeter Report

 However, we have seen a number of cases where NFTs have been used as a speculative investment.
 In these cases, NFTs can give rise to similar risks to other cryptoassets, including risks related to misleading promotions, volatility and fraud.
 Firms may also attempt to increasingly use NFTs to avoid the financial promotions regime.

-In its consultation on a future financial services regulatory regime for cryptoassets, the Government notes that it intends to regulate activities rather than the asset itself.
-Therefore, if an NFT is used in a way that resembles a financial services activity, it would potential be in scope of the future regime.
+In its consultation response on a future financial services regulatory regime for cryptoassets, the Government notes that it intends to regulate activities rather than the asset itself.
+Therefore, if an NFT is used in a way that resembles a financial services activity, it would potentially be in scope of the future regime.

 Careful alignment between the financial promotions regime and future regulated activities for cryptoassets will be important to avoid unintended consequences and minimise scope for arbitrage.
 We will continue to work closely with the Treasury as these regulatory regimes develop.